More About CDs and Jumbo CD Accounts

 At institutions that differentiate between CDs based on deposit size, a one-time, lump-sum deposit of at least $100,000 or more is typically required, depending on the financial institution.

-Just like with a non-jumbo fixed-term CD and like all CDs offered through SaveBetter, once you’ve made your deposit, the bank or credit union will agree to pay you a fixed interest rate for a set period of time.
+Just like with a non-jumbo fixed-term CD and like all CDs offered through Raisin, once you’ve made your deposit, the bank or credit union will agree to pay you a fixed interest rate for a set period of time.
 During this time, your deposit is effectively locked in, meaning you won’t be able to withdraw any funds without paying an early withdrawal penalty.

 At the end of the term, you’ll receive your original deposit plus any interest earned, which is typically paid out in a lump sum.
 You can then choose to either roll your funds over or withdraw your funds without penalty.